bedapub/HBVouroboros/README.md

-*HBVouroboros* automates sequencing-based HBV genotyping and expression profiling
+*HBVouroboros* with freebayes variant calling and a RNA-seq simulator
 ===

 ## Freebayes variant calling